johnwbyrd/pennyworth/doc/cli-tool.md

   - `--status <string>`: Filter by status (active, revoked, expired; optional)
 - **Behavior:**
   - Lists all keys (by hash), with metadata: owner, status, created_at, last_used, usage, permissions, expiry
+  - Data is fetched from the REST API
 - **Example:**
   ```bash
   pennyworth-cli audit --output text